-Paragraph (i) gives the Directors the authority to issue new shares and grant rights to subscribe for, or convert other securities into, shares up to one third of the whole of the issued ordinary share capital of the Company (including the limited voting shares), exclusive of treasury shares, as at the close of business on 20 March 2017, being the latest practicable date prior to publication of this notice of AGM.
+Paragraph (a) gives the Directors the authority to issue new shares and grant rights to subscribe for, or convert other securities into, shares up to a nominal value of £2,406,543,205, equivalent to one third of the whole of the issued ordinary share capital of the Company, exclusive of treasury shares, as at the close of business on 19 March 2018, being the latest practicable date prior to publication of this notice of AGM.

-Paragraph (ii) authorises the Directors to allot shares and grant rights to subscribe for, or convert other securities into, shares in connection with a rights issue up to a further one-third.
-The aggregate of the amounts in paragraphs (i) and (ii) of Resolution 22 represents a total of approximately two-thirds of the whole of the issued ordinary share capital of the Company (including the limited voting shares), exclusive of treasury shares, as at the close of business on 20 March 2017, being the latest practicable date prior to publication of this notice of AGM.
+Paragraph (b) authorises the Directors to allot shares and grant rights to subscribe for, or convert other securities into, shares in connection with a rights issue up to a further one-third.
+The aggregate of the amounts in paragraphs (a) and (b) of Resolution 19 represents a total of approximately two-thirds of the whole of the issued ordinary share capital of the Company, exclusive of treasury shares, as at the close of business on 19 March 2018, being the latest practicable date prior to publication of this notice of AGM.
 Information on the issued share capital can be found on page 11 of this document.